Angkor Wat (band): History

 Angkor Wat was formed in 1986 by Adam Grossman, Danny Lohner, Dave Brinkman and Mike Trevino.
 Dave Nuss and Mike Titsworth joined the band in 1986 and 1987, respectively, following Trevino's departure.
 The band's energetic live performances along with their unique blend of thrash metal and hardcore punk landed a deal with Death Records, a subsidiary of Metal Blade Records, under which they released two albums.
 A third album was recorded under the name Angkor Wat, but due to the stylistic difference from the band's previous work Lohner opted to release it as Skrew's debut.

 On June 1, 2018, the band played a reunion show at the House of Rock in Corpus Christi.
 The following day, they were honored with a star on the South Texas Music Walk of Fame in the Water Street Market.
 In late 2018 the band embarked upon a mini-tour in Texas with The Accused AD and remains active according to their website.

 Aftermath

 In 1990, Adam Grossman and Danny Lohner relocated to Austin and continued their musical partnership under the name Skrew, a project that had industrial music leanings.
-Lohner later became known for his collaborations with acts such as Trent Reznor, Rob Zombie, Marilyn Manson, and A Perfect Circle.
+Lohner later became known for his collaborations with acts such as Nine Inch Nails, Rob Zombie, Marilyn Manson, and A Perfect Circle.